EPA's "Censoring Science" Rule Would Permanently Pollute Our Air and Harm Americans' Health

-- Under the misleading veil of "transparency," this proposed rule would force EPA to either throw out important studies that rely on confidential patient information, or force researchers to violate patient confidentiality by making that information public.
+- Under the misleading veil of "transparency," this proposed rule would allow EPA to throw out important studies that rely on confidential patient information.

 - The result: EPA would block its scientists from using the best available health research to set limits on air pollution, inevitably leading to limits that fail to protect health.

 EPA already uses transparent science to protect Americans.

 - The scientific research that EPA uses already undergoes a long-established, transparent review process.
 Research proposals, designs, and findings are all reviewed by independent experts.
 Once published, the findings are further examined and debated by scientists and by the public.

 - EPA already makes available the scientific studies it relies on to inform policy.
 Sometimes, studies contain private medical data that legally can't and shouldn't be made public.
 In those cases, independent review bodies have also examined the studies and weighed in on the research.
 No legitimate reason exists to exclude those studies' critically important findings.